Judge to Fox News: Don't make me 'look like an idiot' over Rupert Murdoch testifying

 Carter said there had been a miscommunication.
 He said his side hadn't argued that Murdoch was infirm, but that there was no reason for his trial testimony given that the Murdoch had already submitted to seven hours of questioning in the deposition.

-In his deposition, Murdoch asserted that he knew Trump had lost the 2020 election, but certain Fox hosts, including Maria Bartiromo and Lou Dobbs, had "endorsed" the narrative of a stolen election.
+In his deposition, Murdoch asserted that he knew Trump had lost the 2020 election, but certain Fox hosts, including Bartiromo and Dobbs, had "endorsed" the narrative of a stolen election.

 He also acknowledged he had the power to dissuade Fox News' executives and stars from giving airtime to Trump attorney Rudy Giuliani, who peddled the lie.